hose and fittings question

 It is funny how the suppliers can not tell me this information.
 That makes complete sense!

 I did find out a bit more about the bite to wire or standard fittings.
 Both are no skive.
-There web site says: These hose ends are similar to Parker in that they provide a deep bite crimp into the rubber hose using steel &#;fins&#; inside the ferrule to dig into the rubber hose and &#;bite&#; into the steel braid or spiral
+Their web site says: These hose ends are similar to Parker in that they provide a deep bite crimp into the rubber hose using steel fins inside the ferrule to dig into the rubber hose and "bite" into the steel braid or spiral.

 It suggested that these can be used on any hydraulic line (even two wire) but are "made" to be use on heavy duty line such as 4 wire.